Gemini (constellation)

 Gemini is one of the constellations of the zodiac and is located in the northern celestial hemisphere.
 It was one of the 48 constellations described by the 2nd century AD astronomer Ptolemy, and it remains one of the 88 modern constellations today.
 Its name is Latin for twins, and it is associated with the twins Castor and Pollux in Greek mythology.
 Its old astronomical symbol is (♊︎).

-Location
+Characteristics

 The constellation Gemini as it can be seen with the unaided eye, with added connecting lines.

+The constellation Gemini showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.